-The Group's strategy for the Encompass brand is to expand the independent agency footprint, broaden geographic and product diversification, enhance pricing and underwriting sophistication and provide a superior customer and agent experience.
-Over the past several years, Encompass has been executing on a profit improvement plan emphasizing pricing, governance and operational improvements at both the state and countrywide levels.
+Currently, customers who prefer an independent agent can access products under either the Encompass or Allstate brand.
+As part of Allstate's multi-year Transformative Growth Plan, independent agent access will be increased as we combine our Allstate and Encompass brand independent agency businesses and go to market exclusively with the Encompass brand.
+In addition to bringing the organizations together, we will expand the independent agency footprint, provide a superior agency and customer experience, and offer contemporary products with sophisticated pricing.
+Over the past several years, Encompass has been executing a profit improvement plan emphasizing pricing, governance and operational improvements at both the state and countrywide levels.
 These actions have improved underlying profitability but led to a reduction of policies in force compared to prior years for both auto and homeowners.
+We expect these profit improvement actions to continue as we implement the Transformative Growth Plan.

 The Group's pricing and underwriting strategies and decisions are designed to generate sustainable profitable growth.
 The Group's proprietary database of underwriting and loss experience enables sophisticated pricing algorithms and methodologies to more accurately price risks while also seeking to attract and retain customers in multiple risk segments.
 A combination of underwriting information, pricing and discounts are also used to achieve a more competitive position and growth.
-The Group's pricing strategy involves local marketplace pricing and underwriting decisions based on risk evaluation factors and an evaluation of competitors to the extent permissible by applicable law.
+The Group's pricing strategy involves local marketplace pricing and underwriting decisions based on risk evaluation factors to the extent permissible by applicable law and an evaluation of competitors.

-Pricing of property products is intended to establish risk-adjusted returns that are acceptable over a long-term period.
+Pricing of property products is intended to generate risk-adjusted returns that are acceptable over a longterm period.
 The Group pursues rate increases to keep pace with loss trends, including losses from catastrophic events and those that are weather-related (such as wind, hail, lightning and freeze not meeting the criteria to be declared a catastrophe) The Group also takes into consideration potential customer disruption, the impact on its ability to market our products, regulatory limitations, competitive position and profitability.
-In any reporting period, loss experience from catastrophic events and weather-related losses may contribute to negative or positive underwriting performance relative to the expectations we incorporated into product pricing.
+In any reporting period, loss experience from catastrophic events and weather-related losses may contribute to negative or positive underwriting performance relative to the expectations incorporated into product pricing.